Andrew Holleran: Influences

 Holleran has called The Great Gatsby "my favorite book."
 He still owns the "well-worn paperback" he "had to read in high school."
 When asked "Who are your models as a writer?" in a 1983 interview, Holleran replied, Scott Fitzgerald.
 I think Gatsby is just it for language and the beauty of the prose, and Tender Is the Night.
 And I love Proust.
 But he's the dangerous one.
 He's so overwhelming, so immense, so brilliant on so many levels that that book is stultifying in a way.
 It stands like this enormous mountain, and you can't go up it.
 You have to go around it."

-Recalling Dancer from the Dance, with its "twilit languor and ambered nostalgia," Garth Greenwell in The New Yorker noted that "Holleran’s clearest influences are Fitzgerald and Proust."
+Recalling Dancer from the Dance, with its "twilit languor and ambered nostalgia," Garth Greenwell in The New Yorker noted that "Holleran's clearest influences are Fitzgerald and Proust."
 Edmund White wrote that Dancer "accomplished for the 1970s what The Great Gatsby achieved for the 1920s—the glamorization of a decade and a culture."

 Tony Kushner also links Holleran and Fitzgerald:Fitzgerald is also a writer about loss; there's this sense with both [Holleran and Fitzgerald] of people inhabiting something that's already disappeared.
-One of the first things I remember about Dancer from the Dance is that it lands on the notion that all of us are self-invented people, and that behind that is a difficult and somewhat concealed past, as if in coming out there’s a reverse closeting that's very Fitzgeraldian."
+One of the first things I remember about Dancer from the Dance is that it lands on the notion that all of us are self-invented people, and that behind that is a difficult and somewhat concealed past, as if in coming out there's a reverse closeting that's very Fitzgeraldian."

+Another influence is "Henry James, who hovers as a tutelary spirit over much of his work."

 Recurring themes and elements

 In 2022, looking back over Holleran's 44-year career, Garth Greenwell in The New Yorker noted that, after the "uniquely novelistic" Dancer from the Dance, Holleran's subsequent bookscan most profitably be read as a sustained study of one man's life.
-Though the protagonists are sometimes granted different names…the major facts of their biographies are largely constant, and shared with their author: a devout Catholic childhood on a Caribbean island; military service and initiation into gay life in Heidelberg; young adulthood in New York, where the thrill of sexual freedom competed with anxiety about possibly wasting one's life; then a mostly closeted small-town existence, caring for a disabled parent, and crushing grief after that parent's death.
+Though the protagonists are sometimes granted different names...the major facts of their biographies are largely constant, and shared with their author: a devout Catholic childhood on a Caribbean island; military service and initiation into gay life in Heidelberg; young adulthood in New York, where the thrill of sexual freedom competed with anxiety about possibly wasting one's life; then a mostly closeted small-town existence, caring for a disabled parent, and crushing grief after that parent's death.
 Incidents, scenes, even lines of dialogue drift between the books, and certain events take on a totemic force: a roommate's suicide; a father calling out after suffering a stroke; a mother asking her adult son if he is gay and the son's panicked denial.

-A notable exception to this assessment is In September, the Light Changes (1999), in which many of the short stories are less essayistic and autobiographical, and more traditionally fictional and in the vein of Dancer from the Dance than Holleran's subsequent novels.
+A notable exception to this assessment is In September, the Light Changes (1999), in which many of the short stories are less essay-like and autobiographical, and more traditionally fictional and in the vein of Dancer from the Dance than Holleran's subsequent novels.